Douglas Major: Career

-As a concert organist

-In 2002, Major left the National Cathedral after 28 years of distinguished service to concentrate on concertizing and composing.
-As an internationally recognized performer, Major frequently toured throughout North America, Europe and the Far East.
+In 2002, Major left the National Cathedral after 28 years to concentrate on concertizing and composing.
+Major frequently toured throughout North America, Europe and the Far East.
 He played over 400 concerts with the Empire Brass Quintet, and as piano accompanist for Elizabeth VonTrapp, playing in 40 US states.

 Recordings and compositions

 Major has made eight compact disc recordings playing the Washington Cathedral's large pipe organ.
 In 2009, he released a CD of trumpet and organ music entitled Hope, with trumpeter Richard Watson, recorded at Methuen Memorial Music Hall.
 Major's compositions for organ and choir include: